Lilydale railway station

-Lilydale railway station is a commuter railway station and the terminus of the Lilydale line, part of the Melbourne railway network.
+The Lilydale station is a railway station operated by Metro Trains Melbourne and the terminus of the Lilydale line, part of the Melbourne rail network.
 It serves the north-eastern Melbourne suburb of Lilydale in Victoria, Australia.
 Lilydale is an elevated premium station, featuring an island platform with two faces.
 It opened on 1 December 1882, with the current terminus station and stabling provided in November 2021.

 Initially opened as Lillydale, spelling that matched the original township, the station was given its current name of Lilydale on the 15 May 1888.

+Built on the traditional lands of the Wurundjeri people, various elements of the railway station complex and the railway line were added to the Victorian Heritage Register on 9 October 2003 in recognition of its historical significance; and, on an unknown dates, were also added to non-statutory lists by the Victorian branch of the National Trust, the now defunct Register of the National Estate, and to other non-statutory lists.